ufscwiki/Unfavorable-Semicircle-Wiki/docs/June_2022_twitter_posts.md

 #### Analysis

-Discored user ShadowMorphyn posited that "that song they posted is definitely the sound for [SQEN](SQEN "wikilink")".
+Discored user ShadowMorphyn posited that "that song they posted is definitely the sound for ♐[SQEN](SQEN "wikilink")".

 ### Tweet #4